There are very few phrases in the UK theme park world that create as much instant excitement as “Secret Weapon”.

 Then came SW6.

-In 2010, Alton Towers opened Thirteen, replacing the much-loved Corkscrew site in what became Dark Forest.
+In 2010, Alton Towers opened TH13TEEN, replacing the much-loved Corkscrew site in what became Dark Forest.
 The ride was marketed with huge mystery.
 It was dark, secretive and heavily teased as something unsettling and unlike anything guests had experienced before.

 The indoor drop-track element was a brilliant piece of theatre, especially for riders who had managed to avoid spoilers.
 For a family-thrill coaster, it was clever, atmospheric and different.